Building a Better Website: Why Custom-Coded Websites Outperform Every Time

 , 2010 Interactive Media Award

 However, my experience with computers goes back even further, all the way back to my childhood when I received a Commodore 64

 for Christmas.
 I taught myself how to code by the time I was 12, and each year I would ask for and receive a different peripheral device... one year a color monitor, the next year a floppy disk drive or dot-matrix printer, and I even had a modem and a subscription to Compuserve in the early 1980s, even though my parents didn't even know what that was or what I would do with it.
 So I've been online for about as long as a person can be, and I've seen a lot of things come and go over that time.

 In the early days of the World Wide Web, we had to custom build everything from scratch, because there simply were no shortcuts or other ways to do it.
 A lot has changed over the last two decades, among them are the prevalence of various site-building tools for do-it-yourself types and those seeking, let's just say, a "shortcut."

 Among the most common CMS platforms today are Wordpress, Joomla!, and Drupal, which together power millions of websites aroud the globe.
-The rise of CMS systems such as these can largely be attributed to the fact that they simply provide a quick and easy way to throw a website together without a lot of work, and they make it possible for "non-techie" types to do things that they otherwise would be unable to do.
+The rise of CMS systems such as these can largely be attributed to the fact that they provide a quick and cheap way to throw a website together without a lot of work or expense, and they make it possible for "non-techie" types to do things that they otherwise would be unable to do.